Bad Metal Behavior and Lifshitz Transition of a Nagaoka Ferromagnet

-and $ S_0 = 0 $, where $G_0 ( \omega ) = Z /(i \omega + \mu_0 )$ is the propagator of the Hubbard atom.
-As both $ M_0 $ and $ C_0 $ are finite and singular, any single-channel truncation of the X-FRG flow is bound to miss important physics of the projected Hilbert space.
+and $ \mathcal{S}_0 = 0 $, where $G_0 ( \omega ) = Z /(i \omega + \mu_0 )$ is the propagator of the Hubbard atom.
+As both $ \mathcal{M}_0 $ and $ \mathcal{C}_0 $ are finite and singular, any single-channel truncation of the X-FRG flow is bound to miss important physics of the projected Hilbert space.
 Therefore we keep all three channels.
 To detect possible ordering instabilities, it is however sufficient to retain only the most singular contribution to the flow in each channel \cite{Husemann2009}.
 In this approximation, the channel flow equations subject to the Hubbard atom initial conditions \eqref{eq:U0} can still be solved analytically.
 Furthermore, we heuristically incorporate a part of the neglected diagram involving the three-body vertex via a Katanin substitution \cite{Katanin04}.
-However, because of the non-trivial initial frequency dependence in Eq.~\eqref{eq:U0}, the Katanin substitution treats two-loop corrections to $ U_\Lambda $ inconsistently.
-This is remedied by also approximating $ G_0^{ - 1 } ( \omega ) G_\Lambda ( K ) \approx 1 + \left( t_{ \Lambda , \bm{k} } - 2 \delta \mu_\Lambda / 3 \right) G_\Lambda ( K ) $ in internal loops.
 Details of the solution of the flow equations are presented in the companion paper \cite{Arnold2025}.
 In the rest of this work, we showcase the main features of the phase diagram and the spectral function of the square lattice $ t $ model that is generated by the X-FRG flow.
 To that end, we solved the flow equations for $ \Sigma_\Lambda ( K ) $ and $ \delta \mu_\Lambda $ numerically on a grid with 190 $ \bm{k} $-points in the irreducible wedge of the Brillouin zone and 100 positive Matsubara frequencies.